Convex cocompact actions in real projective geometry: Examples of groups which are convex cocompact in

-We now explain that nonhyperbolic groups dividing a properly convex open set $\Omega \subset \PP(\RR^4)$ admit nonhyperbolic subgroups that are still convex cocompact in $\PP(\RR^4)$, but that do not divide any properly convex open subset of $\PP(\RR^4)$.
+Nonhyperbolic groups dividing a properly convex open set $\Omega \subset \PP(\RR^4)$ admit nonhyperbolic subgroups that are still convex cocompact in $\PP(\RR^4)$, but that do not divide any properly convex open subset of $\PP(\RR^4)$.

-Let $\Gamma$ be a torsion-free, nonhyperbolic, discrete subgroup of $\PGL(\RR^4)$ dividing a nonempty properly convex open subset $\Omega$ of $\PP(\RR^4)$, as above.
-By \cite{ben06}, the PETs in $\Omega$ descend to a finite collection of pairwise disjoint planar tori and Klein bottles in the closed manifold $N := \Gamma \backslash \Omega$.
-Cutting $N$ along this collection yields a collection of compact manifolds $M$ with torus and Klein bottle boundary components.
-Each such~$M$ is a compact convex projective manifold with boundary, but from topological considerations, Benoist~\cite{ben06} proved that $M\smallsetminus \partial M$ also admits a finite-volume hyperbolic structure (in which the boundary tori and Klein bottles are cusps).
-The universal cover of $M$ identifies with a convex subset $\C_M$ of~$\Omega$ whose interior is a connected component of the complement in $\Omega$ of the union of all PETs, and whose nonideal boundary $\partialn\C_M$ is a disjoint union of PETs.
+Indeed, let $\Gamma$ be a torsion-free, discrete subgroup of $\PGL(\RR^4)$ dividing a nonempty properly convex open subset $\Omega$ of $\PP(\RR^4)$ containing PETs, as above.
+By~\cite{ben06}, the PETs descend to a finite collection $\mathcal{T}$ of pairwise disjoint planar tori and Klein bottles in the closed manifold $N := \Gamma \backslash \Omega$.
+The universal cover of one connected component $M$ of $N\smallsetminus \mathcal{T}$ identifies with a convex subset $\C_M$ of~$\Omega$ whose interior is a connected component of the complement in $\Omega$ of the union of all PETs, and whose nonideal boundary $\partialn\C_M$ is a disjoint union of PETs.
 The fundamental group of~$M$ identifies with the subgroup $\Gamma_M$ of $\Gamma$ that preserves~$\C_M$, and it acts properly discontinuously and cocompactly on~$\C_M$.

 \begin{lemma} The action of $\Gamma_M$ on~$\Omega$ is convex cocompact. \end{lemma}